 There are many risks that come with owning a motorcycle.
 The first and most obvious is the risk of being injured while riding.
 As motorcycles are inherently more dangerous, the chances of you getting seriously injured in an accident are much higher.

 On the other hand, the motorcycle itself is generally much cheaper than a car and will result in much smaller repair bills than a car.
 You are also less likely to do as much damage to another vehicle as your bike is much smaller and lighter than a car.
+Click here to see a list of motorcycle insurance options and compare prices.

 Will My Insurance Go Up If My Motorcycle Is Stolen?